Trees That Feed Foundation

 A breadfruit a day keeps the doctor away.
 Maybe that’s how the saying should go!

-Breadfruit helps build strong bones, healthy eyes, and good blood.
+This superfood helps build strong bones, healthy eyes, and good blood.
 It also reduces blood pressure.

-Breadfruit is sometimes called the tree potato for its potato-like consistency when cooked.
+It is sometimes called the tree potato for its potato-like consistency when cooked.
 But it has higher-quality protein and is much more nutrient-rich.

-It is an ideal substitute for wheat flour and rice too.
+This fruit is an ideal substitute for wheat flour and rice too.
 It is even gluten-free.

 Scientific Proof